jspenger/sporks3/README.md

 # Sporks3

+> [!IMPORTANT]
+> This repository / fork has been merged into [Spores3](https://github.com/phaller/spores3) and is no longer maintained.

 Simple and safe serialization/pickling library for functions/closures in Scala 3.

 This is an experimental fork of the "Spores3" project created by Philipp Haller ([https://github.com/phaller/spores3](https://github.com/phaller/spores3)), which in turn is a continuation of the work on "Spores" by Heather Miller and Philipp Haller.